Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Feb 14, 2019

-When someone is charged with sexual battery under California Penal Code Section 243.4(e)(1), this is a serious crime.
-If you're convicted or plead guilty to a sexual battery in Los Angeles, California, you're looking at registering as a sex offender.
+When someone is charged with sexual battery under California Penal Code Section 243.4(e)(1), it's crucial to understand the gravity of this serious crime.
+A conviction or guilty plea to sexual battery in Los Angeles, California, carries the weight of registering as a sex offender, a consequence that can significantly impact your life.

-That means every year on your birthday, you have to register with the local police department, and other ramifications come along with that sex registration that many people don't want to have to do.
+This means that every year, on your birthday, you are obligated to register with the local police department.
+This sex registration comes with other enduring consequences that many people would prefer to avoid.

 CALCRIM 938 – Touched Intimate Part of Victim's Body

-For the prosecutors to prove this case against somebody, there are three elements that they have to meet.
-These elements are spelled out in the CALCRIM 938 Jury Instructions read to every juror in a sexual battery criminal case.
+For prosecutors to build a case against an individual, they must establish three crucial elements.
+These elements are clearly outlined in the CALCRIM 938 Jury Instructions, which are read to every juror in a sexual battery criminal case.

 The judge will tell them the defendant is charged with sexual battery in violation of Section 243.4(e)(1).
-For the prosecutors to prove this case against this particular defendant in the Los Angeles Superior Court, the number one must prove that the defendant touched an intimate part of the victim's body.
+For the prosecutors to prove this case against this particular defendant in the Los Angeles Superior Court, the prosecutionmust prove that the defendant touched an intimate part of the victim's body.

 So, that would be touching their breast, touching their butt, touching their private area — some intimate part has to be handled for this element to be met for the person to be charged and convicted of sexual battery in LA.

 Number two, the touching was done against the other person's will.
-So, if it's a boyfriend/girlfriend, there can be an argument that the girl consented to it based on prior acts, and obviously, that could be a defense to the crime.
-So, it has to be against the person's will.
+So, if it's a boyfriend or girlfriend, there could be an argument that the girl consented to it based on prior acts, and obviously, that could be a defense to the crime.
+Therefore, it must be against the person's will.

 In other words, under the circumstances, the person didn't want this to happen.
 So, it's going to be a reasonable person standard.
-If two people go out on a date, they're kissing and hugging.
+If two people go out on a date, they often end up kissing and hugging.
 Somebody touches somebody in a private area; that's probably not a scenario where a sexual battery will be applicable.

-But of course, those facts could be twisted or turned in a direction where it is inappropriate, and it is not reasonable under the circumstances for an individual to touch somebody.
+However, those facts could be twisted or misinterpreted in a way that is inappropriate, and it is not reasonable under the circumstances for an individual to touch someone.

 Touching was Specifically for Sexual Arousal